Hacker attack on Italy after Meloni’s visit to Kiev: government sites, businesses, carabinieri and banks hit-breakinglatest.news-Breaking Latest News

 A group of Russian hackers have claimed responsibility for a massive cyber attack on Italy.
 About ten attacks on as many sites of Italian institutions and companies.
 The group, known as NoName 057(16), said it began the offensive in response to Giorgia Meloni’s visit to Ukraine.
 Among the sites attacked there would be that of the Carabinieri, the Ministry of Foreign Affairs, Defense but also those of companies such as Tim, the Bper bank and the utility company A2a.
 From what has been verified in these hours, the institutional sites sometimes have access problems.
 While no problem has been highlighted so far on the company sites.

 Behind No Name, from what we learn, there would be a collective of hackers close to the Russian foreign secret services, the International Intelligence Service.
 Their attacks, explained a Google Mandiant report, are quite sophisticated and difficult to predict.
 An attack that, it is explained, was more complicated to manage than those launched so far in Italy by cybercriminals.
 A new level of danger reached as a reaction to the Italian government’s support for the Ukrainian cause.
-The National Cybersecurity Agency makes it known that it is working on the case and that it is “following events since the early hours of the morning”.
+The National Cybersecurity Agency says it is working on the case and is “following events since the early hours of the morning”.

 NoName’s Claim 057(16)

 The claim arrived in the morning on the Telegram channels of the group which in these hours continues to share messages providing details of new attacks and announcing others in the next few hours.
-These are Ddos attacks – Denial of service attack – which occurs through a coordinated offensive of tens of thousands of attempts to access sites simultaneously, bringing down their servers.
+These are Ddos attacks – Denial of service attacks – which occur through a coordinated offensive of tens of thousands of attempts to access sites simultaneously, causing their servers to collapse.

 “As Italian Prime Minister Giorgia Meloni said during a press conference in Kiev, we are talking about the SAMP-T, Skyguard and Spike anti-tank systems.
 Today we will continue our fascinating journey through Russophobic Italy”, continues the message from the hackers, which, like all subsequent ones, ends with a Russian flag followed by a phrase in Cyrillic: “Vittoria a noi”, pressing the ‘Z’ , a letter that became famous for branding Russian tanks during the invasion of Ukraine.